reft-ai/reft.cpp/README.md

 </details>
 <br/>

+***

-# How to calculate the required GPU vRAM size for a LLM's inference or training
+# :computer: How to calculate the required GPU vRAM size for a LLM's inference or training

 - Inference: If a LLM weights is xB, then 2x(GB) is the minimum vRAM size needed.
 - Training: If a LLM weights is xB, then 8x(GB) is the minimus vRAM size needed for full-parameter training and 4x(GB) is the minimum for freeze-SFT, LoRA or RL.